Capitol Records Building

-The Capitol Records Building, also known as the Capitol Records Tower, is a 13-story tower building in Hollywood, Los Angeles.
-Designed by Louis Naidorf of Welton Becket Associates, it is one of the city's landmarks.
+The Capitol Records Building, also known as the Capitol Records Tower, is a 13-story tower building in the Hollywood neighborhood of Los Angeles, California, United States.
+Designed by Louis Naidorf of Welton Becket Associates, it is one of the city's landmarks, and is listed on the National Register of Historic Places.
 Construction began soon after British music company EMI acquired Capitol Records in 1955, and was completed in April 1956.
 Located just north of the Hollywood and Vine intersection, the Capitol Records Tower houses the consolidation of Capitol Records' West Coast operations and is home to the recording studios and echo chambers of Capitol Studios.
-The building is a Los Angeles Historic-Cultural Monument and sits in the Hollywood Boulevard Commercial and Entertainment District.
-It has been described as the "world's first circular office building."
+The building was designated as a Los Angeles Historic-Cultural Monument in 2006 and sits in the Hollywood Boulevard Commercial and Entertainment District.
+The Capitol Records Building, designed by architect Louis Naidorf. is considered to be the world's first circular office building ever constructed.

-The building is known as "The House That Nat Built" due to the vast numbers of records and amounts of merchandise Nat King Cole sold for the company.
+The building is known as "The House That Nat Built" due to the vast number of records and amount of merchandise Nat King Cole sold for the company.

 Design

-The building's design is on the graduate school drawings of Lou Naidorf who, as the primary architect, designed the first circular office building when he was 24 years old.
+The building's design is based on the graduate school drawings of Louis Naidorf who, as the primary architect, designed the first circular office building when he was 24 years old.
 The wide curved awnings over windows on each story and the tall spike emerging from the top of the building resembles a stack of records on a turntable with the spindle pointing skyward.
 This resemblance, however, was coincidental, as Welton Becket kept the client's identity secret.
 Upon first seeing the design, Capitol Records' president Glen Wallichs insisted on a rectangular building, so Naidorf provided Wallichs with both.
 Wallichs presented both designs to his lender, who felt the round design would attract attention, which would make it easier to lease.
 Wallichs conceded, choosing Naidorf's initial round design.
 The rectangular ground floor is a separate structure, joined to the tower after completion.

-The 13-story conforms to the 150 ft zoning height limit in place at the time of its construction.
+The 13-story building conforms to the 150 ft zoning height limit in place at the time of its construction.
 Height restrictions were lifted in 1956.
 The thirteenth floor of the tower is the "Executive Level" and is represented by an "E" in the building's two elevators.